pydicom/dicom-validator/README.md

 [![PyPI version](https://badge.fury.io/py/dicom-validator.svg)](https://pypi.org/project/dicom-validator) ![Python package](https://github.com/pydicom/dicom-validator/workflows/Python%20package/badge.svg) [![Python version](https://img.shields.io/pypi/pyversions/dicom-validator.svg)](https://pypi.org/project/dicom-validator)

-*dicom-validator* was planned to be a collection of simple pure python command line tools which get the input from the DICOM standard in docbook format as provided by [ACR NEMA](http://medical.nema.org/).
+*dicom-validator* was originally planned to be a collection of simple pure python command line tools which get the input from the DICOM standard in docbook format as provided by [ACR NEMA](http://medical.nema.org/).
 As the only relevant tool is the validator tool, and no further tools are planned, the package has now been renamed from the original name *dcm-spec-tools*, and moved to the pydicom organization.

-Currently available tools:
+Available tools:
 * `validate_iods` checks DICOM files for correct attributes for the given SOP class.
 * `dump_dcm_info` outputs the DICOM tag IDs and values of a given DICOM file (used as a simple demonstration for access to the DICOM standard).